e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

 * If the bot never connects, try getting a new OAuth token.

-* Be aware that the bot may have trouble connecting if you restart Now Playing too quickly.
+* Be aware that the bot may have trouble connecting if you restart **What's Now Playing** too quickly.
 It should eventually rejoin, but it may take several minutes.